taylorplumer/starbucks-uplift/README.md

 4) Treatment Responders (Treatment: 1, Outcome: 1)

 The goal is to prioritize Treatment Responders in the outreach.
-This will be evaluated with the use of a cumulative gains chart, which will be discussed in more detail below.
+Events will be sorted by uplift score.
+The results of this scoring will then be evaluated with the use of a cumulative gains chart.

 Why would we not be prioritizing Control Responders as well?
 Well, those are events that would be termed "sure things" in the marketing world.
-We're focused on the events where there is incremental value to be gained.
+The customer will buy with or without the treatment/offer.
+We're focused on the events where there is incremental value to be gained in an offer being sent.

 ### Results

 ![](https://github.com/taylorplumer/starbucks-uplift/blob/master/img/cumulative_gains_chart.png)

-The cumulative gains chart above shows performance of prioritizing the Treatment Responders with the uplift model compared to a random choice.
+The cumulative gains chart above shows performance of prioritizing the Treatment Responders with the uplift model compared to a random choice model.

 Performance could definitely be improved as measured by the area under the curve.
 A more predictive model would be pushed out more to the upper left.